spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

 consistency — the path of least resistance is that you use the convention.
 This matters to the extent that consistency matters.
-For things that can “leak” and eventually become difficult to change (e.g. names used in schemas) this can be a crucial advantages.
+For things that can “leak” and eventually become difficult to change (e.g. names used in schemas) this can be a crucial advantage.

 To sum up: proponents of Ruby-on-Rail-style “convention over configuration” will point to some super-verbose Java framework as an example of all the boilerplate you can save.
 But this is a false dichotomy.
-With dynamic languages, very often we can choose exactly how much configuration we want to avoid.
+With dynamic languages, very often **we can choose exactly how much configuration we want to avoid**.
 We should make sure we restrain ourselves if we are going to make code less maintainable for the sake of saving a tiny bit of typing.

 Discussion: Static vs dynamic
 -----------------------------